IBM/aspera-cli/README.md

 ascli server --ssh-keys=@json:'["~/.ssh/id_rsa"]'
 ```

-For non-transfer related command (browse, delete), the ruby SSH client library `Net::SSH` is used and provides several options settable using option `ssh_options`.
+For file operation command (browse, delete), the ruby SSH client library `Net::SSH` is used and provides several options settable using option `ssh_options`.
 For a list of SSH client options, refer to the ruby documentation of [Net::SSH](http://net-ssh.github.io/net-ssh/Net/SSH.html).

 By default the SSH library expect that a local ssh-agent is running.